todortotev/pwa-kit/README.md

 TEST
 DREW TEST
+VINCENT TEST 1 2 3

 # Mobify Platform SDKs

 This is a long process. for us.

 This is a _monorepo_ that includes the following packages that make up the front end of the PWA Kit for Salesforce Commerce Cloud:

 - `pwa-kit-create-app` - The project generator for PWA Kit
 - `pwa-kit-react-sdk` - A set of components and utilities for PWA Kit
 - `pwa` - The scaffold for PWA Kit projects

 Old branches include retired packages, such as:

 - `commerce-integrations`: ecommerce backend interface for Mobify v1 and v2
 - `connector` - The scaffold for an old project's data layer
 - `devcenter`: source files for the [DevCenter](https://dev.mobify.com), which includes docs for v1 and v2
 - `documentation-hub` - Mobify's documentation hub for v1 and earlier, hosted on https://docs.mobify.com
 - `documentation-theme` - A common theme shared across docs sites for v1 and earlier
 - `generator` - Project generator for v1 and v2
 - `progressive-web-sdk` - SDK for v1 and v2 that includes Analytics Integrations, the component library, and utility functions
 - `test-framework` - Mobify's testing best practices

 ## Product Documentation